CAStateLibrary/CaliforniaStateGrantsPlugin/readme.txt

 **Instructions**

 Please follow the detailed instructions provided in the [State Grantmakers Guide](https://www.grants.ca.gov/state-grantmakers-guide/) to learn how to submit your grant opportunities to the Grants Portal.

+== Screenshots ==

+1. Hover over “Plugins” on the left-hand toolbar.
+Select “Add New.”
+2. Type California State Grants in the search box.
+When the California State Grants plugin appears, select “Install Now”.
+3. The grant submission form
+4. Endpoint URL submission form on the California Grants Portal
+5. The Endpoint URL and Authorization Token

 == Frequently Asked Questions ==